whitneyburton/portfolios/students/1611-front/kyle-zucker/20170112-kyle-zucker-m1.markdown

 * [Workshop URL](https://github.com/turingschool/gear-up/blob/master/grit.markdown)

 This workshop discussed the concept of "grit" and its applications to your Turing experience.
 I consider myself a "gritty" person and have been my entire life.
-The idea of building grit wasn't one that felt too relavant to me.
+The idea of building grit wasn't one that felt too relevant to me.
 That said it was interesting to take a step back and look at the concept thru an outside lens.
 It was funny to hear Ellen Mary say "you still have such a long time left, you have 5.5 months left!" as I would consider a time period that's less than 6 months as not much, basically no time at all.

 ## E: Feedback and Community Participation